qidi-community/Plus4-Wiki/content/secure-remote-access/README.md

 Follow the onscreen instructions to complete the installation process.

 Once you complete the installation and receive confirmation of installation, head over to your tailscale.com account to confirm it!
 Click the admin console link in the top right of the tailscale site and look for your printer in the list of machines.

-**Alternative Option - Subnet Router**

-While out of scope for this specific documented procedure, it's worth calling out that one can configure a [subnet router](https://tailscale.com/kb/1019/subnets) to avoid having to install the tailscale client on your printer.
-It allows for more flexibility but comes at the cost of complexity; ie dedicated device acting as the subnet router and configuring it as a gateway on devices that you want access to.
-This notice is to draw awareness to the end user that alernative installations exist.

 ## 4. Configure Moonraker
 Since you are connecting to the printer from a different IP subnet, we need to configure moonraker to allow this connection.
 For most people, the easiest way to add this to the moonraker configuration is through the fluidd web interface on your printer.
 To do that, punch in the IP address of your printer in a browser, press the `x` key to open configurations, select the `moonraker.conf` file.